branch-slalom/azure-start/start001/README.md

 You can use the Azure portal to check on the VM and other resource that were created.
 After the deployment is finished, select **Go to resource group** to see the VM and other resources.

 ## 2. ARM Templates Extra

 1. Extend the ARM Template

-// TODO: Separate Resource into different ARM templates (eg: VNET in a separate resource), add additional configurations (eg, Ubuntu 20.04 LTS, remove password option, etc)

 ## 3. Clean up resources